-Asynchronous online courses are usually several to many weeks in duration and are taken by a class of participants together.
+Asynchronous online courses are usually several weeks in duration and are taken by a class of participants together.
 I have worked as a learning designer on hundreds of these types of courses.
-One of my chief considerations when designing in this mode is designing activities that they can engage in alone, as well as activities that they can engage in with the rest of the class or in small groups.
-In this mode a facilitator is usually actively “present” online to guide participants’ learning.
-Asynchronous means “not at the same time”, which means that participants usually have some flexibility across the duration of each week or unit to access and participate in the online course when it is convenient to them, while still maintaining social presence with the group.
+In this mode a facilitator is usually actively “present” online to guide participants’ learning and participants are able to engage in a variety of individual, small group and whole group work.
+Asynchronous means “not at the same time”, which means that participants usually have some flexibility across the duration of each week or unit to access and participate in the online course when it is convenient to them, while maintaining social presence with the group.

 Recent Example: I designed and developed several versions of a seven-week online course in Lay Navigation for cancer-related organizations such as the BC Cancer Agency and Canadian Cancer Society.
 Participants in these courses are volunteers who are learning how to provide support to cancer patients.

 “Beth has a tremendous work ethic and the skills, knowledge, and ability to turn ideas into actions that produce positive and meaningful outcomes.
 We highly recommend Beth!”

 – Lisa Mort-Putland, Executive Director, Volunteer Victoria –